Interpause/auto-sd-paint-ext/README.md

 **Update**: The UI no longer freezes during image generation!

 [![Youtube Video](http://img.youtube.com/vi/nP8MuRwcDN8/0.jpg)](https://youtu.be/nP8MuRwcDN8 "Inpaint like a pro with Stable Diffusion! auto-sd-krita workflow guide")

+## Breaking Changes

+- The URL is different now, so reset "Backend URL" to default under the Config tab.
+- It is now an AUTOMATIC1111 extension.
+  - Do <https://github.com/Interpause/auto-sd-krita/wiki/Quick-Switch-Using-Existing-AUTOMATIC1111-Install> in reverse for a quick fix.
+- The plugin/extension will no longer auto-update, refer to <https://github.com/Interpause/auto-sd-paint-ext/wiki/Update-Guide>.
+- `krita_config.yaml` was renamed to `auto-sd-paint-ext-backend.yaml`.

 ## FAQ